common-workflow-language/cwl-website/content/EDITING.md

 <a id="foreign-languages"></a>
 ## Foreign Languages

 Text in foreign language should be entered in HTML and include the `lang` and `hreflang` attributes.
-You can search for the appropriate language tag via [the Language Subtag Lookup](https://r12a.github.io/app-subtags/) page.
-Example:
+Subtitles should include the `srclang` code Here's a list of [common language subtags](https://en.wikipedia.org/wiki/IETF_language_tag#List_of_subtags) You can also search via [the Language Subtag Lookup](https://r12a.github.io/app-subtags/) or check whether a tag is valid (e.g. `en-us` is valid, while `en_us` is not).

+Example usage:

 ```html